azdavis/azdavis.net/src/simple-js-game/index.md

 ## Generate a new board

 We need a function that, given a number of rows and columns, generates a new game board with that many rows and columns.
-We'll call it `genNewBoard`.

     // genNewBoard(r: number, c: number): void
     // REQUIRES: r > 0 and c > 0.